-As the coordinator of health services and a school nurse for New Albany-Floyd County Schools in Indiana, Andrea Tanner oversees the health of 12,000 children each year.
-She also became a national trainer for allergy and anaphylaxis because she wanted schools to be prepared to safely care for the many students at risk.
-She developed a “Breakfast and Learn” program for southern Indiana public health nurses who lacked opportunities for continuing education, and launched free in-school vaccination clinics, which dramatically improved vaccination rates for students with no insurance.
-When she saw that heroin and prescription drug abuse was on the rise in her county, she partnered with the local health department to train school nurses and equip high schools with life-saving skills.
+As the coordinator of health services for New Albany-Floyd County Schools in Indiana, Andrea Tanner oversees the health of 12,000 children each year.
+She speaks and trains nationally about allergy and anaphylaxis to help schools care for the many students at risk.
+She developed a “Breakfast and Learn” program for public health nurses who lacked opportunities for continuing education, and launched free in-school vaccination clinics, which dramatically improved vaccination rates for students with no insurance.
+With heroin and prescription drug abuse on the rise, she partnered with the local health department to train school nurses and equip high schools with life-saving skills and stock medication.
 “As a school nurse, I strive to make every single encounter with a child, family, or school employee a teachable moment to improve health,” says Tanner.
-She also recently became a foster parent, an experience she says has opened her eyes to a world of health inequity for single mothers who live in fear of losing parental rights because they cannot access mental health services.
-As a result, Tanner has hopes of becoming a mental health nurse practitioner in her community.
+She sits on the Indiana University Southeast School of Nursing Advisory Board, Floyd Central Sports Medicine Advisory Board, and Baptist Health Floyd Hospital Foundation’s Physical Activity and Nutrition Coalition and is the president-elect for the Indiana Association of School Nurses.

 2014 Breakthrough Leaders

-Jake Creviston, MN, RN, PMHNP, DNP — Oregon
+Jake Creviston, DNP, RN, PMHNP, DNP — Oregon

 Dorene Hersh, MSN, RN — Washington

-Dorene Hersh, RN, MN, is chief of nursing services at Public Health Seattle‒King County in Seattle, Washington.
-She is responsible for clinical practice oversight for more than 250 public health nurses employed in management, supervisory, advanced practice, field nursing, ambulatory care, and correctional health roles.
-Hersh is involved in several state-level roles as a member of the executive team for the Washington State Community Health Leadership Committee; member of the nursing practice commission for the Northwest Organization for Nurse Executives; and vice president for the Washington State Association of Local Public Health Officials.
-She is also a member of the Washington State Public Health Association and the regional membership representative for the Association of Public Health Nurses.
-Hersh was a collaborator in the development of licensing regulations for a newly created facility category of Pediatric Day Health and Respite, the first of its kind in California.
+Dorene Hersh is chief of nursing services at Public Health Seattle-King County in Seattle, Washington.
+She is responsible for clinical practice oversight for more than 250 public health nurses in management, supervisory, advanced practice, field nursing, ambulatory care, and correctional health roles.
+Hersh is involved in several state-level roles as a member of the executive team for the Washington State Community Health Leadership Committee; member of the nursing practice commission for the Northwest Organization for Nurse Executives; and past president of the Washington State Association of Local Public Health Officials.
+Hersh was a collaborator in the development of licensing regulations for a newly created facility category of “pediatric day health and respite,” the first of its kind in California.
 She has lectured internationally on pediatric respite care for medically fragile children.
 Hersh has a master’s degree in nursing as a pediatric nurse practitioner from the University of Washington.
 She is a graduate of the Millard Fillmore Hospital School of Professional Nursing, and has a bachelor’s in nursing from the University of San Diego.
-She was also a recipient of the 1993 Presidential Circle Award for Lifeline/Kangaroo Kids’ parent company, Secomerica.

 Fran Keeler, MSN, RN, DBA — Vermont